iszczesniak/cpp/memory/index.md

 * global and static data in a location of fixed size,

-* local data at a stack (more specifically, a stack per thread of the process); a stack can be of fixed size or can grow (i.e., the operating system can allocate more memory for it),
+* local data on a stack (more specifically, a stack per thread of the process); a stack can be of fixed size or can grow (i.e., the operating system can allocate more memory for it),

-* dynamic data at the heap (a.k.a a free-store); a heap can grow.
+* dynamic data on the heap (a.k.a a free-store); a heap can grow.

 ## The global and static data